And Lo,

 Status: 200.

 Ok.
-Probably typo'd the grep.
-Try again.
-Wait for another timeout.
-Grep.
+Fine.
+Probably fat-fingered the grep.
+Wait for another one. grep.

 200.

-Every single timed-out request was logged as 200 by nginx.
+Every single timed-out request, logged 200.
 Every.
 Single.
 One.
-The server believed it had served a request that the client never received.
+The server is sitting there convinced it served a request the client never got a byte of.

-So then I stopped and stared into the abyss of the terminal.
+So I stopped, and stared into the abyss of the terminal for a while.

-Once you stop staring, the explanation isn't even that exotic. nginx logs the request when it considers it complete, and "complete" for nginx means I finished writing the response into the kernel send buffer.
-It does not mean the client acknowledged anything.
-It does not mean the connection closed cleanly.
-There is no FIN-ACK in this picture.
-From nginx's point of view the transaction ended when the last writev / sendfile / SSL_write returned and there was nothing more to send.
-Status: 200. bytes_sent: whatever.
-Log line written.
-Move on.
+Once you stop staring it's not even that exotic. nginx logs a request when it decides the request is done, and "done", to nginx, means: I finished shoving the response into the kernel send buffer.
+That's the whole bar.
+It does not mean the client got anything.
+It does not mean the connection closed clean.
+There is no FIN-ACK anywhere in this picture.
+From nginx's point of view the thing ended the instant the last writev / sendfile / SSL_write came back with nothing left to send.
+Status 200, bytes_sent whatever, write the line, move on, next.

-I think a lot of people read an access log the way they'd read the receipt at a restaurant — status 200, you got the food.
-But it's more like reading the kitchen ticket.
-The kitchen says the food went out.
-Whether it ever made it to your table is a separate question, and the access log is not going to answer it for you.
+I think people read an access log like it's the receipt at a restaurant.
+200, you got your food, enjoy.
+But it's not the receipt.
+It's the kitchen ticket.
+The kitchen is telling you the food went out.
+Whether it ever landed on your table is a completely different question, and the access log does not know the answer and is never going to.

-Once I understood this I stopped chasing nginx and went to look at the actual TCP state, which is where the answer was always going to be.
-Send buffer was full, nothing was being acked from the other end of loopback (yes, loopback can do this — that's a separate rabbit hole), eventually curl gave up. nginx never noticed because nginx had already moved on.
+Once I actually got this I stopped harassing nginx and went to look at the TCP state, which is, of course, where the answer was always going to be.
+Send buffer full.
+Nothing getting acked from the far end of loopback (yeah, loopback can do that, its own rabbit hole, its own bad evening). curl eventually gives up. nginx never even notices, because nginx left the building ages ago.

-I'd love to tell you the next chapter and what was actually wrong on the kernel side, but that's a different post and honestly I'm still not 100% sure.
-The point of this one is simpler: stop trusting the access log.
+I'd love to tell you the next chapter, what was actually broken down in the kernel, but that's a different post and I'm honestly still not fully sure.
+This one's simpler.
+The point of this one is: stop trusting the access log.

-If your access log shows 200 and your client says it timed out, your client is right.
+If your access log says 200 and your client says it timed out, the client is right.
 Always.
-The access log is telling you what the server intended; it is not telling you what happened to the bytes.
+The access log is telling you what the server meant to do.
+It is not telling you what happened to the bytes.

-$bytes_sent and $request_length in my log format and sanity-check them when I have weird timeouts.
-If bytes_sent equals the full content length, the server believes it did its job.
-If it's short, that's a clue.The lesson here is not really about nginx. nginx is doing exactly what it's documented to do.
-The lesson is that every log line is triggered by some specific event in the code, and if you don't know which event, you don't know what the line means.
-Otherwise you end up where I was — staring at a terminal at 11pm wondering why a server that says it succeeded is also the one that's making your client time out.
+$bytes_sent and $request_length in the log format and actually look at them when timeouts get weird. bytes_sent equals the full content length?
+The server thinks it did its job.
+Short?
+Ok, now that's a clue.The lesson isn't really about nginx. nginx is doing the exact thing it says on the tin.
+The lesson is that every log line is fired by some specific line of code, some specific event, and if you don't know which event, you do not know what the line means.
+Miss that and you end up where I was, 11pm, staring at a terminal, asking a server that swears it succeeded why it's also the thing timing out my client.

 Ask me how I know.

-For three decades the deal was: developers write the app, ops owns the network.
-TCP lived in the kernel.
-Congestion control, retransmits, backoff, RTO — all of that was somebody else's problem.
-You sysctl-tuned a few knobs, you upgraded the kernel for a new congestion controller, and the same TCP stack served every process on the box.
-One place to observe it.
-One place to fix it. ss, tcpdump, netstat, the /proc/net/* counters, nstat — an entire ecosystem of tools that assume the kernel is the source of truth about your connections.
+For like thirty years the deal was simple and kind of beautiful.
+Devs write the app.
+Ops own the network.
+TCP lives in the kernel.
+Congestion control, retransmits, backoff, RTO, all of it, somebody else's problem.
+You tune a few sysctls, you bump the kernel when you want a new congestion controller, and the same one TCP stack serves every process on the box.
+One place to watch it.
+One place to fix it. ss, tcpdump, netstat, the /proc/net/* counters, nstat, a whole ecosystem of tools that all quietly assume the kernel is the source of truth about your connections.
+And it was.

-QUIC throws that contract out.
-QUIC runs over UDP, and the entire reliable-transport state machine — streams, flow control, congestion control, loss detection, retransmits, ACKs, the works — lives in userspace, inside whatever library the application happens to link against. nginx-quic, ngtcp2, quiche, msquic, lsquic, the Go stdlib's implementation, Chromium's implementation.
-They are not the same code.
+QUIC throws the whole contract in the bin.
+It runs over UDP, and the entire reliable-transport state machine — streams, flow control, congestion control, loss detection, retransmits, acks, the lot — lives up in userspace, inside whatever library the app happened to link against. nginx-quic, ngtcp2, quiche, msquic, lsquic, the Go stdlib one, chromium's one.
+These are not the same code.
 They do not behave the same under loss.
 They do not expose the same counters.
 There is no ss for QUIC.
-The kernel sees UDP datagrams and shrugs.
+The kernel sees a stream of UDP datagrams and shrugs at you.

-Concretely: when something is wrong at the transport layer in a QUIC deployment, the ops-side answer ("let me check the kernel, the NIC, the sysctls") gets you basically nowhere.
-The behavior you care about is now a function of which library your developers chose, which version of it they pinned, what congestion controller it implements, and what it decided to log.
-If the dev team picks one library and the CDN in front picks another, those are two different transports that happen to interoperate on the wire.
-The properties you used to get for free — one TCP stack, kernel-tuned, observable with standard tools — are gone, and getting them back is a development task, not an ops task.
+Concretely: something goes wrong at the transport layer in a QUIC deployment, and the reflex ops answer, "let me check the kernel, the NIC, the sysctls", gets you basically nowhere.
+The behaviour you care about is now a function of which library your devs picked, which version they pinned, what congestion controller it happens to implement, and what, if anything, it felt like logging.
+Dev team links one library, the CDN out front links another, and congrats, you've got two different transports that merely agree to interoperate on the wire.
+Every property you used to get for free, one stack, kernel-tuned, observable with normal tools, gone.
+And getting it back is a development project now, not an ops ticket.

-This is also why a lot of organizations quietly hate operating QUIC even when they love serving it.
-The thing that made TCP boring — that it was somebody else's code, running in somebody else's address space, observable with somebody else's tools — is exactly the thing QUIC gives up.
-In exchange you get to ship transport-level changes without waiting for a kernel release, which is genuinely great if you are Google and terrible if you are a four-person ops team trying to figure out why p99 went sideways on Tuesday.
+This is also, I think, why a lot of shops quietly hate operating QUIC even while they love serving it.
+The exact thing that made TCP boring — that it was somebody else's code, in somebody else's address space, watchable with somebody else's tools — is precisely the thing QUIC hands back to you.
+What you get in exchange is the ability to ship transport changes without waiting on a kernel release, which is incredible if you are Google and miserable if you're four people in an ops channel trying to work out why p99 went sideways on a Tuesday.

-None of this is an argument against QUIC.
-It's an argument that QUIC is not just a protocol change, it's an org-chart change, and the people who have to debug it at 3am are usually not the ones who got to vote on it.
+None of this is me arguing against QUIC.
+I serve it, it's fine, it's good even.
+It's me saying QUIC isn't just a protocol change, it's an org-chart change — and the people who end up debugging it at 3am are, almost always, not the people who got to vote for it.

-Back to IndexIf your nginx alerting is built on $upstream_response_time because you read somewhere that it's "how long the request took to be served", you are quietly underreporting a class of incident.
-Specifically: any incident where requests pile up behind proxy_cache_lock.
+Back to IndexIf your nginx alerting hangs off $upstream_response_time because somebody once told you it's "how long the request took to be served", you are quietly underreporting a whole class of incident.
+Specifically: anything where requests pile up behind proxy_cache_lock.

-The thing I had to learn the slow way: time spent waiting on the cache lock is counted in $request_time but not in $upstream_response_time.
-They are not the same metric and they don't differ by a constant.
-Under contention they can drift apart by seconds, and the variable that "feels" like the right one to alert on is the variable that is hiding the problem.
+The thing I had to learn the slow way: time spent waiting on the cache lock lands in $request_time but not in $upstream_response_time.
+They're not the same metric and they don't differ by some constant you can subtract back out.
+Under contention they drift apart by seconds, and the one that feels like the right thing to alert on is exactly the one hiding the problem.

 proxy_cache_lock exists to coalesce parallel cache-fill requests.
-If ten clients ask for the same uncached object at the same time, you don't want ten parallel fetches against your origin — you want one fetch and nine followers waiting for the result.
+Ten clients ask for the same uncached object at once, you don't want ten fetches hammering your origin, you want one fetch and nine followers waiting on the result.
 The followers, while they wait, are blocked.
 That wait is real wall time.
 It's user-visible.
 It's in $request_time.
-It is not in $upstream_response_time, because $upstream_response_time measures only the upstream call: connect plus send plus read.
-Time the request spent pinned to a lock isn't part of that, and nginx is not going to retroactively add it for your convenience.
+It is not in $upstream_response_time, because $upstream_response_time measures the upstream call and nothing else: connect plus send plus read.
+Time the request spent pinned to a lock isn't part of that, and nginx is not going to go back and add it in for your convenience.

-Single-worker nginx, cache-locked location, a lua origin that sleeps before responding.
+Single-worker nginx, cache-locked location, a lua origin that sleeps before it answers.
 Same cache key for every request so the lock is shared.

 daemon off;